This week’s meditation session is led by Elaine Retholtz and the theme is Loving Kindness. The guided meditation begins at 10:00.

 In the Himalayan region, many craftsmen made objects for multiple religious traditions, and thus the appearance of Hindu and Buddhist works are often closely related.
 This is exhibited clearly if one compares this depiction of Manasa to depictions of the Buddhist deity Tara in such aspects as body posture, clothing, and ornamentation, as well as figural proportions.

 Elaine Retholtz has been studying and practicing the Dharma since 1988.
-In addition to teaching dharma at New York Insight, she is a certified Mindfulness Based Stress Reduction (MBSR) teacher and a certified MBSR teacher trainer.
-She is deeply interested in helping students integrate mindfulness into daily life.
-Elaine is committed to deepening her own understanding of issues of diversity and the way racial conditioning in the United States affects all of us—both as individuals and in relation to the institutions we are a part of, including New York Insight.
+In addition to teaching Dharma at New York Insight Meditation Center, she is certified both as a Mindfulness Based Stress Reduction (MBSR) teacher and MBSR teacher trainer.
+Elaine has a deep interest in helping students integrate mindfulness practice into daily life.

 Get the latest news and stories from the Rubin, plus occasional information on how to support our work.